 Housing Forecasts for Bellevue, Everett, Seattle and Tacoma

 Seattle and Bellevue may not have seen as strong gains in 2019 that Tacoma and Everett have, but their prices are still among the highest in the nation.
 You might think that these higher price tags would deter buyers.
 But that’s not the case.
-Pending sales across the area have actually risen over the last year or so, according to Northwest MLS.
+Pending sales across the area are still rather strong, according to Northwest MLS.
 So clearly there is still strong demand from buyers across the Seattle metro area real estate market, though perhaps not as strong as in recent years.

 Lack of Inventory Still a Driving Factor

-Lack of inventory is one reason why the Bellevue, Everett, Seattle and Tacoma housing markets are forecast to keep up with or even outpace the nation in 2020.
+Lack of inventory is one reason why Tacoma and Everett housing markets are forecast to keep up with or even outpace the nation in 2020.
 And even though Seattle and Bellevue’s markets may not be as strong as the previous two right now, they are expected to see slight gains, and strong demand from buyers, coupled with limited supply, are currently an issue and will continue to be going into 2020.
-They certainly have put upward pressure on home values across the region.
+They certainly have put upward pressure on home values across certain centers in the region.
 You can see this clearly when you look at the year-over-year price changes shown above.

 Disclaimer: This article includes housing market and home-price forecasts for the cities of Bellevue, Everett, Seattle and Tacoma, Washington.
 These projections were provided by third parties not associated with our company.
 We have presented them here as an educational service to our blog readers.